 - Spinach: Spinach is an amazing source of iron and vitamins A, C and K.

 - Red onions: Red onions are milder that white or yellow and they work great in salads.

 - Cranberries: Dried cranberries add pops of flavor and they have a tangy sweetness that works so well in salads.

 - Dressing: Made with olive oil, apple cider vinegar, maple syrup, dijon mustard, salt and pepper

-How to make apple quinoa salad
+How to make apple walnut salad